American Psycho (film): Development under Mary Harron

-After her film I Shot Andy Warhol premiered at the 49th Cannes Film Festival to positive reviews in January 1996, Mary Harron received a call from Roberta Hanley—who operated the production company which held the American Psycho film rights—with an offer to direct the film.
-Harron had attempted to read the novel when it was originally published, but found it too violent.
+After Mary Harron's film I Shot Andy Warhol premiered at the 49th Cannes Film Festival to positive reviews in January 1996, she received a call from Roberta Hanley—who operated the production company which held the American Psycho film rights—with an offer to direct the film.
+Harron had attempted to read the novel when it was originally published but found it too violent.
 However, rereading it, she realized that "just enough time ha[d] passed" to produce a period film set in the 1980s, "bring out the satire", and comment on the era, which interested her.
 Harron was ambivalent towards the other "very mainstream and boring" offers she was receiving following I Shot Andy Warhol and decided to make American Psycho due to its "risky" nature.

 Harron read the existing drafts; while she somewhat enjoyed Ellis', she felt that most were too moralistic, missing the novel's preciseness in depicting social privilege.
-Harron told Pressman that she would join the project only if she could write her own screenplay.
+Harron told Pressman that she would only join the project if she could write her own screenplay.
 Pressman commented that out of all the directors who attached themselves to American Psycho, Harron was "the only person who actually ever conveyed a clear solution as to how to do it".
-Harron recruited Guinevere Turner, who she had been working with on what would become The Notorious Bettie Page (2005), to co-write.
+Harron recruited Guinevere Turner, with whom she had been working on what would become The Notorious Bettie Page (2005), to co-write.
 Turner was not a horror fan and had never heard of American Psycho, but Harron convinced her that it would be a good project to pursue.
 Though she found the novel unsavory, Turner appreciated its blend of humor and horror and concluded that "with the right spin it could be a really subversive, feminist movie".

 Harron and Turner excised most of the novel's violence outside four sequences of Bateman's murders.
 Their approach to the material and Bateman's character was influenced by Mario Bava's giallo film Hatchet for the Honeymoon (1970), with Bava historian Tim Lucas noting that both films feature protagonists motivated by a desire for self-discovery in their killings.
-Harron recalled facing scrutiny for depicting Bateman as homophobic—a criticism she found odd, since no objections were raised over his murders.
-She also received requests to delve into Bateman's psychology, but said that "having a very clear psychological explanation [wasn't] of great interest to me" since she found the concept generic, shallow, and unrealistic.
+Harron recalled facing scrutiny for depicting Bateman as homophobic—a criticism she found odd since no objections were raised over his murders.
+She also received requests to delve into Bateman's psychology but said that "having a very clear psychological explanation [wasn't] of great interest to me" since she found the concept generic, shallow, and unrealistic.
 Harron rejected suggestions to explore Bateman's family and background; she felt it was unnecessary and that Bateman was simply "a monster".